BasitAlawode/SM630-Fingerprint-Commands/README.md

 The file *SM630Commands.cs* allows you to communicate with the SM630 Fingerprint module in your C#/Arduino based projects.

 ### NOTE:
-1. This is a C# implementation of the Arduino library for the SM630 fingerprint module.
+1. This is a C# implementation of the Arduino commands for the SM630 fingerprint module.
 2. An understanding of the SM630 fingerprint Arduino library is recommended.
 3. An understanding of C# is recommended so as to modify the .cs file to suit your need.